sindresorhus/p-map/readme.md

 ### pMap.stop(options?)

-Creates a special object that indicates to `pMap` that iteration must stop immediately.
-This object should just be returned from within the mapper (and not used directly for anything).
+Creates a special value that should be returned from `mapper` in order to immediately stop iteration.

 #### options